rsdoiel/antenna/science_and_technology.md

 ---

-## Trump teases 25 percent semiconductor tariffs that will go ‘substantially higher’
+## Trump teases 25% semiconductor tariffs that will go ‘substantially higher’

 date: 2025-02-19, updated: 2025-02-19, from: The Register (UK I.T.
 News)